chloejaneward/SkyScape/README.md

 1.Go to the [repository link](https://github.com/chloejaneward/SkyScape) on GitHub 2.Press the green code button above the repository files, click HTTPS and copy the link 3.You can then use this code to open a new repository on any code editor, like CodeAnywhere or GitPod.

+## Credits

+### Content

+All content my own.

+All media/images have been taken from Unsplash and Pixabay.

+### Acknowledgements

+Thanks to Iris from Code Institute for supporting me and providing examples.

+Thanks for my mentor for their guidance.